inigo-irigaray/DQN-Navigation/README.md

 <p align=justify>2.
 Install all required dependencies (can be automatically installed within the iPython notebook).</p>

 <p align=justify>3.
-Follow the instructions in train.ipynb to run the environment and train the agent.</p>
+Follow the instructions in <a href=https://github.com/inigo-irigaray/DQN-Navigation/blob/master/Navigation.ipynb>Navigation.ipynb</a> to run the environment and train the agent.</p>